JPDengler/OutPy/README.md

 # OutPy
 --------
-`Python Scraper for Outlook (OUTLOOK 2016) / v1: Shift Reports Automation Script`
+`Python Scraper for Outlook (OUTLOOK 2016) / v2: Shift Reports Automation Script` Version 2 is activley worked on and currently has a TK window for filtering options as opposed to the script automatically running.
+WORK IN PROGRESS.

 Overview
 --------